cardano-foundation/docs-cardano-org/explore-cardano/glossary.rst

       the smallest unit of ada, equivalent to one millionth of one ada.
 A lovelace is to ada what a satoshi is to bitcoin.

     mainnet
-      a live blockchain that has been deployed and is in operation.
+      the live blockchain that has been deployed and is in operation.
+Assets held on the mainnet hold value as opposed to assets on a testnet that do not hold value.

     Marlowe
       a domain-specific programming language (DSL) that is built on top of Plutus functionality.
 Marlowe can be used for financial purposes.
 There is a friendly Marlowe playground - an environment where non-technical users can easily execute smart contracts prewriting specific conditions.